zerowithzero/awesome-useful-c-programming-projects/README.md

 - Add your project folder with README.md inside it
 - Open a Pull Request!

+## ⭐ Star the Repository
+If you find this helpful, don’t forget to star ⭐ this repo to support the project and reach more learners!

 ## 📌 How to Run Any Project